Ciao! I’m Ermy!

 As an artist at heart, who spent the first 25 years of her life among colours, drawings cartoons and graphic novels, I learned a new language not just for the sake of it, but because I wanted to share my art with the world, connect with new people and travel!

-My hunch is that you too want to learn a language because you’ve got some compelling reason behind it.
+My hunch is that you too want to learn Italian because you’ve got some compelling reason behind it.
 A goal.
 A vision.
 A dream that doesn’t leave you alone (you know which one!).

 Or maybe you’re just a lifelong learner, like me.
 In fact, while learning English and working as an artist, I soon got the language bug.
 So, I decided to keep learning other languages and went to university to do a language degree where I also learned Spanish.